bosemian/just-git/README.md

 # just-git

-This repo for learning how to use it.
+This repo for learning how to use git.